 Consider all options.
 That has become our mantra when it comes to our sons’ education.

-There was a time, many years ago, when we fully expected that our sons would follow the standard path through school.
+There was a time, many years ago, when we fully expected our sons to take the standard route through school.
 We figured they would go through elementary, middle, and high school just like millions of other kids do.
+Maybe they’d take some online classes or tutoring lessons along the way.
 And then, we expected to watch them cross the stage and receive their high school diploma, just like John and I did.

 My, how things have changed!